Patti, Uttar Pradesh Assembly constituency

 Patti is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Patti in the Pratapgarh district of Uttar Pradesh, India.

 Patti is one of five assembly constituencies in the Pratapgarh Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 249 amongst 403 constituencies.
-Patti has more than 3,50,000 voters.
+Patti has more than 350,000 voters.
+In the 2022 elections, this constituency was won by the Aam Aadmi party.